dycodedev/gallon-dashboard/README.md

 APPENV=production pm2 start app.js --name gallon-dashboard
 ```

-## Note on APPENV variable
+## Environment variables.

+You can omit these variables by replacing their references inside the configuration file.

-`APPENV` environment variable is used to identify configuration file which is being used by the app.
+* `APPENV` environment variable is used to identify configuration file which is being used by the app.
 The possible values are `dev.local`, `local`, or `production`.

+* `IOT_CONNECTIONSTR` is an IoT hub owner connection string.
+The value can be obtained from Azure Portal.